gavinmonahan/slurmCromwellGATK4/README.md

         - The paths to your jar files will need to be updated
         - The path to your conda `activate` binary will need to be updated (e.g. `/group/projectID/userID/miniconda/bin/activate`)

-6. Launch the job using `sbatch launch_cromwell.sh`.
+6. Launch the job using `sbatch launch_cromwell_nochildren.sh`.
 When that has completed successfully, you can launch the second stage of the pipeline (joint calling) with `sbatch launch_jointgt.sh`.

 ### Overview of the steps in `Multisample_Fastq_to_Gvcf_GATK4.wdl`
 This part of the pipeline takes short-read, Illumina paired-end fastq files as the input.
 The outputs generated are sorted, duplicate marked bam files and their indices, duplicate metric information, and a GVCF file for each sample.
 The GVCF files are used as input for the second part of the pipeline (joint genotyping).